botpress/readme/docs/Learn/add-a-bot-to-your-website/index.md

 hidden: false
 metadata:
   robots: index
+next:
+  pages:
+    - slug: how-to-style-your-bot
+      title: How to style your bot
+      type: basic
 ---
 Botpress makes it easy to embed a bot on your website using [Webchat]().
 If you self-host your website, just follow the instructions on this page.